These are my comments on my short story Edmund. Spoiler alert: if you intend to read the story, please do so first.

 - the structure of Euclidean 3‐space (an idealisation of the ordinary physical space around us), with its isometries of translation, rotation and reflection;

-- the chromatic musical scale, with its immensely rich harmonic structure of octaves, fifths and thirds, and all the symmetries of transposition.
+- the chromatic musical scale, with its immensely rich harmonic structure of octaves, fifths and thirds, its embedded diatonic scales, and all the symmetries of transposition.